-It sounds silly but one maintenance task many RVers forget to do is to exercise an RV generator.
+It sounds silly, but one maintenance task many RVers forget to do is to exercise an RV generator.
 It's a simple process that will ensure many years of reliable service.
-Here's how to do it:
+Here's how to do it…

-To exercise an RV generator means running it, under load, at least once a month.
+Exercising an RV generator means running it, under load, at least once a month.

-When you exercise an RV generator it removes water vapor, circulates the oil and lubricants, and burns up the gunk and deposits that can clog its internal parts.
+When you exercise an RV generator, it removes water vapor, circulates the oil and lubricants, and burns up the gunk and deposits that can clog its internal parts.

+So, consider exercising an RV generator basic maintenance.
 Most generator failures can be traced to generators that just haven't been run enough.

 And there is nothing worse than being in some beautiful boondocking spot only to discover your generator won't start.